ZeroSkill1/3ds_am/README.md

 # Compiling

 Requirements:
-- Latest version of devkitARM and libctru
+- Latest version of devkitARM

 The following environment variables can be set to alter the output:
 - `DEBUG`: if this is set, all optimization is disabled and debug symbols are included in the output ELF.